Polideportivo Islas Malvinas: Facilities

 A major traffic area covered Edge is available to perform any kind of simultaneous events as gastronomy and wine tasting, exhibition and sale of products or others.

 The stadium was originally allowed to accommodate 6,482 spectators.
 However, for the implementation of the 2008 Davis Cup, new seats were added.
 Currently, the stadium has 7,666 seats, although in peak condition (with spectators standing in doorways and sitting on the stairs) may have around 8,000 people.
 It also has VIP access to journalism, independent judges and players, conference room, shower facilities and complementary.

 It is part of the "Teodoro Bronzini" Municipal Sports Park, a 35 hectares area with several sport venues, including the Estadio José María Minella, the Julio Polet Municipal Velodrome, the Pan American Field Hockey Stadium, the "Alberto Zorrilla" Natatorium, the "Justo Roman" Athletic stadium and the Patinódromo Municipal.

 History

-Originally built for the XII Pan American Games in 1995, the Polideportivo Islas Malvinas has become a symbol and pride of the city maximum, because it's the only one with those characteristics.
-When completed the Pan American Games, it began to be used with different types of applications.
-One, perhaps the most has justified its existence, was to be the stage where the basketball team first division Peñarol de Mar del Plata is local (most of the year is this use).
-For a year, so has been in the same place his archrival, Quilmes Mar del Plata.
-However, Peñarol has its home-court advantage at this stage, almost seamless (there were two years when for economic reasons could not make use of facilities) since 1995.
+Originally built for the XII Pan American Games in 1995, the Polideportivo Islas Malvinas has become a symbol and pride of the city maximum.
+When it completed the Pan American Games, it began to be used with different types of applications.

-In addition it is used for stage shows, concerts and recitals in the summer, taking advantage of the high season for the city, where most shows Buenos Aires moved to Mar del Plata.
+In addition, it is used for stage shows, concerts and recitals in the summer, taking advantage of the high season for the city, where most shows Buenos Aires moved to Mar del Plata.

-Finally, it is clear that the stadium is usually the place where they develop international sports tournaments such as basketball, handball and volleyball, as well as religious conventions and exhibitions.
-Its large capacity and features of the first level have allowed over the years a great flexibility to develop various types of activities.

-Currently, the event which gathers more people and on a regular basis is the 'Superclasico' basketballQuilmes-Peñarol, where the stadium is filled with fans and supporters and sometimes even sold out completely.
-On that day, you have big security operation to prevent violence between the two factions.

 The stadium was chosen to host the final of the Davis Cup 2008 (Spain – Argentina) to be played from 21 to 23 November 2008.
 For this occasion, the capacity was extended to 9,800 spectators capacity to meet regulatory actions requiring the organization.
 However, after moving seats that were removed had been placed solely for the tournament, and the final capacity for all events is 7,666 spectators.